m7md-ebw/ai-sokoban/README.md

 ## Environment Setup
 ### Requirements
-[these will be installed in a venv folder that we didnt upload according to the bad network in gaza (you'll have to download them manually)]
+Note: These libraries will be installed in a virtual environment (venv), which is excluded from the repository due to network constraints.
+Please install them manually using the provided requirements.

 - Python 3.10 or higher
 - PyTorch